Coping With Epilepsy Neurofeedback Practitioner Directory

 Lovely word.

 A part of my life.
 Not only from the simple particals but from the Dilantin.
 Damned if you do or damned if you don't.
-Sometimes an simple partial will be so bad I cannot speak, however I am aware of what is being said to me.
+Sometimes an SP will be so bad I cannot speak, however I am aware of what is being said to me.
 I had a few of those in the hospital after my knee replacement.
 They sure did freak out the nursing staff, but then they always think the worse if you are unable to respond.

 The Dilantin makes me trip all over my tongue I say things in reverse, wrong words of words that don't mean anything.
 I proof read several times but still find errors later on.

 Life is never dull.
-We ARE haveing fun now, damn it!
+We ARE haveing fun now, damn it! :twisted:

 I have observed over my 28 years of experience (not the web) that the "speech arrest" seems to be a side affect from the dilantin ~ not the epilepsy.